prayas/AON/PRINT+setup.md

 ## Cards

 In the cards.pdf(https://www.dropbox.com/s/kgrizxi9bx15j7v/cards.pdf?dl=0) file, all the cards are present.
 Print as many copies of each card as present in the file.
-All the cards have a common back — avilable in this file  (https://www.dropbox.com/s/cvxal8rzxzdseof/card-back.pdf?dl=0)
+All the cards have a common back — available in this file  (https://www.dropbox.com/s/cvxal8rzxzdseof/card-back.pdf?dl=0)

 ## Tally